 What is included in user documentation?

-How do you create a user document?
+How do you create a user guide manual?

 User manuals can be created in a few simple steps.
-First the goals of the user guide need to be established and a plan created that will allow those goals to be reached.
+First, the goals of the user guide need to be established and a plan created that will allow those goals to be reached.
 Before being released, the user manual needs to be tested and have revisions made accordingly.
 Finally, the user guide should be kept up to date, with revisions being made as updates or new editions are incorporated.